vansteki/thu-fsis-rush/README.md

   For Windows only

-  Test on Windows7, Ruby1.8.7, Firefox19
+  Test on Windows7, Ruby1.8.7, Firefox19 beta
 ## Usage
     fsis.exe
     >"Enter ID"